AI-Driven Expansion and Application of the Alexandria Database: Results and Discussion

 The analysis of the DFT energies showed clearly that distance to the hull obtained directly from the \textsc{M3GNet} was not a good estimator of the final stability.
 We see already a clear improvement when using the \textsc{FAENet} with 94.1\% of the dataset validated to be below 100~meV/atom form the DFT convex hull.
 However, the most remarkable result comes form using the \textsc{ALIGNN} model, with 27.4\% of the compounds being on the DFT convex hull of stability and 98.2\% below 100~meV/atom.
 The distributions of \texttt{m3gnet/faenet} and \texttt{m3gnet/alignn} sets are strongly peaked at zero (or close to it) and decay rapidly with essentially no compound found with distances to the hull larger than around 150~meV/atom.
-We see this approach allows to circumvent, to a very large extent, the errors stemming from the uMLIP relaxation and energy prediction.
+This approach allows us to circumvent to a large extent the errors stemming from the uMLIP relaxation and energy prediction.
 The superior performance of these models can be attributed to their focus on local energy minima rather than the entire potential energy surface, effectively reducing the input space and improving prediction accuracy.

 In \Cref{tab:alexruns} and \Cref{fig:alexruns} we also present a dataset composed of structures relaxed with \textsc{Orb-v2} which were predicted to be close to the convex hull of stability by an \textsc{ALIGNN} model.
 Due to the high quality of the \textsc{Orb-v2}, this \textsc{ALIGNN} model was trained to predict the DFT distance to the hull from the DFT geometry.
-We can see that, in spite of the higher quality of the structures, the success rate of \texttt{orb/alignn} is comparable to \texttt{m3gnet/alignn}.
-The reason is that the introduction of the extra \textsc{ALIGNN} model eliminated to a large effect the error of the \textsc{M3GNet} relaxation.
-In any case, using the \textsc{Orb-v2} geometries leads to a much faster DFT relaxation due to the higher quality of the initial geometry.
+While \textsc{Orb-v2} produces structures significantly closer to the PBE equilibrium geometry than \textsc{M3GNet}, the resulting distributions of distances to the convex hull are remarkably similar between the two.
+This can be attributed to the ability of the structure-property models to learn the mapping between \textsc{M3GNet}-relaxed geometries and PBE-level distances to the hull, even in the presence of structural errors introduced by the less accurate force field.
+In fact, achieving high accuracy in a structure-property model is much simpler than training an accurate uMLIP, as the former needs only to capture the configuration space of mechanically stable structures, which is substantially smaller and better-behaved than the full configuration space sampled during dynamics.
+Regardless, employing \textsc{Orb-v2} geometries as input to DFT yields a practical advantage, as the higher quality of the initial geometry leads to faster convergence in the DFT geometry relaxation.

 In summary, our current optimized workflow uses i)~\textsc{Matra-Genoa}~\cite{breuck_matra_2025} to generate candidate compounds.
 We do not restrict in any way the chemical composition, the space group, the number of crystal structures per stoichiometry, etc.; ii)~geometry pre-relaxation using \textsc{Orb-v2}; iii)~estimation of the distance to the hull using \textsc{ALIGNN}; and finally iv)~DFT relaxation.
 That last step is by far the most computationally intensive, being several orders of magnitude slower than any machine-learning-based step.